 It’s an everyday Pad Thai recipe I specifically created so I can make it whenever I want just by popping into my local supermarket!

-The heart and soul of Pad Thai sauce is Tamarind which is a dark, sour pod that grows on a tree that is used in South East Asian cooking, like this Malaysian Beef Rendang.
+Tamarind is the ingredient that is the heart and soul of Pad Thai sauce, giving the sauce the sour flavour that Pad Thai is known for.
+It’s an ingredient used in South East Asian cooking, like this Malaysian Beef Rendang.

 Authentic Pad Thai is made with Tamarind pulp which comes in a block (size of a soap bar) which is then soaked in hot water, then pressed through a sieve to make tamarind puree.

 To make life easy, I use ready made tamarind puree which is sold at supermarkets here in Australia. 🙌🏻🙌🏻 Or Asian stores, obviously (and it’s cheaper).